szufisher/SAPScript/README.md

                 CurrentRow = CurrentRow + 1
             End If
     for more details, refer to MIGO 261 order _new
-4. screen number change due to fold/ unfold status Function detect_screen_no(screen_no As String, str1 As String, str2 As String) As String On Error Resume Next session.findById (str1 & screen_no & str2)
+4. screen number change due to fold/ unfold status, or screen size, resolution Function detect_screen_no(screen_no As String, str1 As String, str2 As String) As String On Error Resume Next session.findById (str1 & screen_no & str2)